 Eat a Fat Bomb

 If you’re not eating enough healthy fats, it can also lead to constipation.
 Healthy fats can help to soften the stool and lubricate the intestines.
 A little can go a long way in what your body needs!
-Some delicious options of fats are fatty fish, avocados, avocado oil, coconut oil, nut butters, and olive oil.
+Some delicious fats are fatty fish, avocados, avocado oil, coconut oil, nut butter, and olive oil.

-What you can do is add an extra tbsp or two to a meal and see if that stimulates a bowel movement.
+You can add an extra tbsp or two to a meal and see if that stimulates a bowel movement.
 Sometimes that’s all you need!
-But if that isn’t enough try increasing your overall fat consumption.
+But if that isn’t enough, try increasing your overall fat consumption.
 A fat bomb is a delicious way to get a ton of fats in too!

-Sometimes your gut just needs a healthy dose of probiotics.
-All the good bacteria helps to stimulate digestion, but also prevent bacterial overgrowths like SIBO.
+Sometimes your gut needs a healthy dose of probiotics.
+All the good bacteria helps to stimulate digestion but also prevent bacterial overgrowths like SIBO.
 I do recommend taking Just Thrive daily for overall gut health.
 Unlike other probiotic brands, spore-based ones can survive our stomach acid.
 This is important as the bacteria will make it to your small intestines!
-You can also use yogurt, sauerkraut, beet kvass, etc as a supplement when constipated.
+You can also use yogurt, sauerkraut, beet kvass, etc. as a supplement when constipated.

 A Shot of Expresso

 Pretty much anything with high amounts of caffeine help to stimulate a bowel movement.
-What is does is stimulates your intestines and stomach.
+What it does is stimulates your intestines and stomach.
 These contracts help to remove the stool from your system.
-I recommend one cup as too much caffeine can cause stomach cramps, diarrhea, heart palpitations, etc. As for the type of caffeine I recommend things like coffee and matcha!
+I recommend one cup as too much caffeine can cause stomach cramps, diarrhea, heart palpitations, etc. As for the type of caffeine, I recommend things like coffee and matcha!

 An Orange with Cayenne and Cinnamon

 I find that doing light movements like bodyweight exercises or walking can help move things along.
 What exercising does is speeds up how long your stool is in your intestines.
 This will help prevent moisture from leaving your stool and going into the intestines.
-Sounds gross but it’s true!
-Aim to go for a walk after your meals if possible!
+It sounds gross, but it’s true!
+Aim to go for a walk after your meals, if possible!

 Aloe Vera Juice

 Not only does aloe help your skin after a sunburn, but it can also help your digestion.
 What aloe vera juice does is reduce any inflammation in your gut.
 This can help make it easier for your stool to pass through the intestines.
-It also stimulates our Migrating Motor Complex (MMC) which is responsible for contracts to push food out of our stomachs.
+It also stimulates our Migrating Motor Complex (MMC), responsible for contracts to push food out of our stomachs.

 These are 10 things you can try out now for relieving constipation fast!
-Some of them can also be used for overall gut health (i.e. the probiotic and squatty potty only).
-Remember these are only for emergency ONLY!
+Some of them can also be used for overall gut health (i.e., the probiotic and squatty potty only).
+Remember, these are only for emergencies ONLY!